What Are Orphan Wells?

 As with other operations related to oil and natural gas development, the Railroad Commission of Texas (RRC) regulates orphan wells in the Lone Star State, including enforcement and clean up.
 Texas state law requires all oil and natural gas well operators to pay – in the form of a bond, letter of credit or cash deposit – to plug orphan wells.

-According to the Interstate Oil and Gas Compact Commission (IOGCC), Texas first established a payment system for abandoned wells in 2005.
+Texas first established a payment system for abandoned wells in 2005.
 This authorized the RRC to “reimburse surface estate owners up to 50% of the documented cost or the average Commission cost” to plug the well.
 In 2011, Texas created the Oil and Gas Regulation and Cleanup (OGRC) Fund, replacing previous well-plugging funds, in order to streamline the source of funds to continue to plug wells in a timely manner.

 RESPONSIBILITY AND REMEDIATION